-On September 1, 2021, Kuya exercised its option to earn up to a 70% interest in the Remaining Assets.
+On September 1, 2021, Kuya exercised its option to earn up to a 70% interest in the remaining assets pursuant to the Kuya Agreement.
 To exercise the option, Kuya issued 671,141 common shares at a 20-day VWAP of \$1.49 per common share.
-Over a 3-year earn-in period, Kuya will be required to make \$1,000 in additional payments to the Company and invest \$4,000 in exploration activities on the properties to earn a 70% interest.
+Over a 3-year earn-in period, Kuya was previously required to make \$1,000 in additional payments to the Company and invest \$4,000 in exploration activities on the properties to earn a 70% interest.
 Additional milestone payments would be made to the Company in the event a significant silver mineral resource estimate is completed.